tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 A primary goal of encrypted DNS is improving the privacy and security of DNS queries and answers in the presence of malicious attackers.
 Such attackers are assumed to interfere with or otherwise impede DNS traffic and corresponding discovery mechanisms.
-They may be on-path or off-path between the client and entities with which the client communicates.
+They may be on-path or off-path between the client and entities with which the client communicates {{?RFC3552}}.
 These attackers can inject, tamper, or otherwise interfere with traffic as needed.
 Given these capabilities, an attacker may have a variety of goals, including, though not limited to:

 - Monitor and profile clients by observing unencrypted DNS traffic